Frequently Asked Questions

 -

-Most engagements begin with a consultation to clarify the business problem, stakeholders, urgency, systems involved, available evidence, and desired outcome.
-If there is a fit, Solutioned can propose a scoped assessment, architecture sprint, roadmap, advisory retainer, or implementation support engagement.
+Most engagements begin with a consultation to clarify the business problem, stakeholders, urgency, systems involved, and desired outcome.
+If there is a fit, Solutioned can propose a scoped assessment, architecture sprint, roadmap, or advisory retainer engagement.

 -

 Focused assessments often take a few weeks.
-More complex architecture, analytics, AI security, or implementation support engagements may take longer depending on scope, stakeholder availability, systems involved, data access, and deliverables.
+More complex architecture, analytics, or AI security engagements may take longer depending on scope, stakeholder availability, systems involved, data access, and deliverables.

 -

 Pricing depends on scope, complexity, timeline, deliverables, stakeholder coordination, and data access requirements.
 Many engagements are best structured as fixed-fee assessments or architecture sprints.
-Advisory retainers and implementation support may be structured differently depending on the client need.
+Advisory retainers may be structured differently depending on the client need.

 -

-Clients may choose to execute the roadmap internally, engage existing providers, request implementation support, or continue through an advisory retainer.
+Clients may choose to execute the roadmap internally, engage existing providers, or continue through an advisory retainer.
 The goal is to leave the client with practical next steps rather than an unused report.

 Use frameworks to structure decisions without turning every engagement into an audit.